Carnival holiday may take heat out of Venezuela crisis

 About 150 people have been injured during the two-week crisis, and more than 500 people arrested, authorities say.

 Of those, 55 remain behind bars.
-They are mostly protesters but also include seven intelligence agents and security officials accused over the shooting of two people in downtown Caracas after a February 12 rally that sparked the worst trouble.
+They are mostly protesters, but include seven intelligence agents and security officials accused in the shooting of two people in downtown Caracas after a February 12 rally that sparked the worst trouble.

-The government recognizes security forces were involved in three of the 13 fatalities.
-It says about 50 people have died in total due to the protests, including indirectly linked cases such as people unable to reach hospital due to blocked roads.
+The government says that about 50 people have died in total due to the protests, including indirectly linked cases such as people unable to reach hospitals due to blocked roads.

-Venezuela's volatile western region, in the Andean foothills on the Colombian border, has seen the worst unrest, with students and security forces facing off day after day.
+The country's volatile western region, in the Andean foothills on the Colombian border, has seen the worst unrest, with protesters and security forces facing off day after day.

-In one middle-class neighborhood of San Cristobal city, demonstrators manning a barricade on Thursday in an upper-middle-class neighborhood said National Guard troops had fired teargas at them but failed to dislodge their protest.

 "How long are we going to let them abuse us?" said one man, his shirt tied around his face.